King's Norton Boys' School

-King's Norton Boys' School is a secondary school for around 650 pupils aged 11 to 16.
-It is located in Northfield Road in Kings Norton within the formal district of Northfield near the centre of the city of Birmingham, England.
+King Edward VI King’s Norton School for Boys, (formerly known as King’s Norton Boys’ School) is a secondary school for around 800 pupils aged 11 to 16.
+It is located on Northfield Road in Kings Norton within the formal district of Northfield of the city of Birmingham, England.
 It is situated east of the A441, just north of the B4121 in Cotteridge.

 History

 It was founded as a boys' grammar school in the reign of King Edward VI, circa 1550.
 It was refounded in 1912.
 In the 1960s, when administered by the City of Birmingham Education Committee, it had around 600 boys.
-It became a boy's comprehensive school in 1975.
-The grammar school's had five houses in the 1960s, but they amalgamated to only four houses in the 1980/90s.
-It was announced that the sixth form center at Kings Norton boys school would close following the 2017–2018 school year and the year 7 intake increased to 150 students.
+It became a boys' comprehensive school in 1975.
+The grammar school had five houses in the 1960s, but they amalgamated to four in 1969.
+It was announced that the sixth form centre at Kings Norton boys school would close following the 2017–2018 school year and the year 7 intake increased to 150 students.

+In September 2023, King’s Norton Boys’ School received approval from the West Midlands Regional Advisory Board into the Foundation of the Schools of King Edward VI, and is in the process of conversion, and expected to complete in January 2024, to become King Edward VI King’s Norton School for Boys.